-If you want to see the 11 Copenhagen walking tour stops highlighted below on a great interactive map in more detail, check out the new website http://www.walkli.com on your desktop computer and search for “Copenhagen” and click on the “City Highlights” walk that I created there.
+If you want to see the 11 Copenhagen walking tour stops highlighted below on a great interactive map in more detail, check out the website www.walkli.com and search for “Copenhagen” and click on the “City Highlights” walk that I created there.
 You can access walkli on your phone or tablet, as well.

 This entire walk is a little over three miles.
 If you don’t want to complete the entire walk, you can take a look at the Walkli map to help you decide if you want to skip anything.
 The letters after each number match the letters on the Walkli map.